The many superstitions of Mark Turgeon as Maryland’s men’s basketball coach often bleed into his roles as father and husband.

 More home games

-Both Turgeon and his wife, a former high school player herself who met her future husband when she served as the student manager at Kansas, figured their eldest child would go away to college as many of his friends did.
+Both Turgeon and his wife, a former high school player herself who met her future husband when she served as the student manager at

 A trip to Boston helped Will make his decision.
 There to visit two colleges — Babson and Tufts — Turgeon had his son talk with Boston Celtics coach Brad Stevens, who played his college basketball at Division III DePauw University in his native Indiana.